Home โ€บ Destinations โ€บ Europe

 You didn’t prepare anything for lunch?
 Buy burek.
 You want comforting food?
 Buy burek.
 Nothing in your life is going well?
 Buy burek.
 Here in the Balkans, we love burek.

 If you travel to Croatia, Serbia, Bosnia and Herzegovina (especially), or Montenegro, burek is a must.
-It is not a food you order in a restaurant; you buy it in any bakery (like Mlinar in Zagreb) or buregdžinica (places that sell bureks).
+It is not a food you order in a restaurant; you buy it at any bakery (like Mlinar in Zagreb) or buregdžinica (places that specialize in selling bureks).

-Here in Croatia, we usually buy it as a substitute for a quick meal.
+Here in Croatia, we typically buy it as a quick meal substitute.
 It will cost you a few euros per piece and you will be full for hours.

 Anyway, burek is made of thin layers of dough, stuffed with various ingredients.
 Typically, it is filled with minced meat, while “sirnica” refers to burek with cheese, “zeljanica” with spinach and “krumpiruša” with potato filling.